Avaiga/taipy-doc/docs/contributing/contributing.md

 Taipy comes with multiple optional packages.
 You can find the list directly in the product or Taipy's packages.
 The back-end Pipfile does not install by default optional packages due to `pyodbc` requiring a driver's manual installation.
-This is not the behaviour for the front-end that installs all optional packages through its Pipfile.
+This is not the behavior for the front-end that installs all optional packages through its Pipfile.

 If you are a contributor on Taipy, be careful with dependencies, do not forget to install or uninstall depending on your issue.

-If you need to add to Taipy a new dependency, do not forget to add it in the `Pipfile` and the `setup.py`.
+If you need to add to Taipy a new dependency, do not forget to add it in the `Pipfile` and `setup.py`.
 Keep in mind that dependency is a vector of attack.
 The Taipy team limits the usage of external dependencies at the minimum.